anovio1/message-pack-parser/docs/developer_documentation.md

 ## 4. How to Run and Extend

-### Running the Parser
+### Running the Processor

-The application is exposed as a command-line tool via the `parser` command after installation.
-Install with `pip install -e .` and run `parser --help` for all options.
+The application is exposed as a command-line tool via the `tube` command after installation.
+Install with `pip install -e .` and run `tube --help` for all options.

-### Extending the Parser
+### Extending the Processor

 - **Adding a New Aspect:** Follow the schema registration pattern described in Section 1.3 and validate with `pytest`.
 - **Adding a New Aggregation Stat:** Please follow the detailed guide in **`docs/aggregator_guide.md`**.